Discord-Oxygen/Discord-Console-hacks/README.md

 <details>
 <summary>Expand</summary>

-This will trick your client into thinking that you are a staff member of Discord (by modifiying the flags) and will also enable the secret experiments, Developer Options menu and more.
+This will trick your client into thinking that you are a staff member of Discord (by modifiying certain flags) and will also allow you to access experiments, developer options and more.
 (In these menus you can get unreleased Discord updates, emulate a different client, generate build overrides and more.)

 ```js
 let wpRequire;